Utility Billing Import and Export

-Rentec Direct property management software has support to automate your interaction with utility billing service providers such as ista.
-The process is a 2-step process and can be done either by the property management staff or the billing service company if you provide them a login to your software.
+Rentec Direct property management software has support to automate your interaction with utility billing service providers such as ista (now part of Aurea Energy Solutions).
+This is a 2-step process and can be done either by the property management staff or the billing service company if you provide them a user login to your software.

-Step 1 - Provide your billing service provider with a file of your tenant data.
+Step 1 - Provide your billing service provider tenant data with a file of your tenant data

 - Configure your export with the following 3 options: